ryanantonydunn/nextjs-starter/README.md

 #### Set up Stylelint

 Install the package: `npm i -D stylelint` and add a `.stylelintrc.js` to the root of the project to configure.
-An example I prefer is included that is fairly relaxed but catches obvious errors like duplicate properties, etc. Finally, add a script to run the checks:
+An example is included that is fairly relaxed but catches obvious errors like duplicate properties, etc. Finally, add a script to run the checks:

 ```
 // package.json "scripts" object